Bulk Bill quality checking processing 111-22090010

 Objectives

-The Quality Control System (QCS) is used to select Medicare patient claim transactions and patient claim online transmissions, bulk bill vouchers and bulk bill online transmissions and public eligibility for quality checking and to record the results.
+The Quality Control System (QCS) is used to select Medicare bulk bill vouchers and bulk bill online transmissions for quality checking and to record the results.

-To interpret quality checking information on the QBBI screen, see The Quality Control System (QCS) for Medicare on the Resources page.
+For information on how to interpret quality checking information on the QBBI screen, see Resources for a link to The Quality Control System (QCS) for Medicare.

-The objective of the quality checking procedure is to:
+The purpose of the quality checking procedure is to:

-• give checkers the tools to be able to identify strengths and areas of development in the processing of Medicare public eligibility transactions
+- give quality checkers the tools to be able to identify strengths and areas of development in the processing of Medicare public eligibility transactions

 Roles and responsibilities